NIGER DELTA RED COLOBUS

 They weigh between 15 and 24 lbs (7 and 11 kg) and have a head and body length between 21 and 24 inches (53 and 63 cm).
 Their tail adds another 24–28 inches (60–70 cm).
 Males tend to be larger than females.
 Based on other species in their genus, they likely live to be about 30 years of age.

 Niger Delta red colobus monkeys have a strikingly beautiful coloration.
 Their backs are a rusty orange color, while their faces, their hands, their legs, and portions of their upper back are black.
 Their bellies and upper arms are white.
 Their heads are rather small and they have round bellies.
-Like many other arboreal primates, they have very long arms and legs—essential for a life spent leaping from branches.
+Like many other tree-dwelling primates, they have very long arms and legs—essential for a life spent leaping from branches.
 Their tail is also very long and is important in helping them to navigate their arboreal environment.

 Like other colobus monkeys, the Niger Delta red colobus lacks thumbs.
 Instead, there is only a small bump where the thumb would be.
 It’s not fully understood why colobus monkeys have lost their thumbs.
 Perhaps, given that they spend their lives moving among thick tree branches and other foliage, thumbs were more of a hindrance than an asset, and smaller—and eventually missing—thumbs became an evolutionary advantage.
 Their other fingers are elongated and act like hooks when swinging from branches.